CLVS Standards for Video Depositions

 Standard #54: The videographer shall label the recorded deposition with the following information:

-Standard #55: The videographer shall store the index-of-events log and certification with the original recording at all times.
+Standard #55: The videographer shall maintain the index-of-events log and certification with the original recording at all times.

 Standard #56: The videographer shall ensure that a chronological log of all video depositions recorded is maintained.
 This log shall be used as a record of the chain of custody of the original master recording.

 This information may not be used or reproduced without the expressed written consent of the National Court Reporters Association.
-Copyright 2009.
 All rights reserved.